yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Configure SQL Data Discovery and Classification

 In this task, you review the [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of Advanced Data Security.
-Data Discovery & Classification introduces a new tool for discovering, classifying, labeling and reporting the sensitive data in your databases.
+Data Discovery & Classification introduces a new tool for discovering, classifying, labeling, and reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
 Discovering and classifying your most sensitive data (e.g., business, financial, healthcare) can play a pivotal role in your organizational information protection stature.

 1. On the Advanced Data Security blade, select the **Data Discovery & Classification** tile.